wp-plugins/popups/README.txt

 Yes if you need to debug you can use uncompressed javascript by addings ([this code](https://gist.github.com/timersys/60823b62cd1050dab032)) to your functions.php

 == Changelog ==

+= 1.2.3.4 =

+* Added referrer display rule
+* Fixed spuvar_social undefined when not using wordpress jquery
+* Fixed wpml support in ajax mode
+* Added trigger events in javascript so devs can hook in
+* Added geotargeting support in popups using [Geotargeting plugin](http://wp.timersys.com/geotargeting/)
+* Fixed undefined variable in admin

 = 1.2.3.3 =